lalithsuresh/lalithsuresh.github.io/_posts/2020-09-27-Low-Level-Advice-For-Systems-Research.md

 about this topic.

 I'll cover two broad topics: how to effectively prototype artifacts and how to be systematic about experimentation.

 On the prototyping side, we'll cover the *tracer bullet methodology* to gather incremental feedback about an idea, and the importance of systematically testing your code.

-On the topic of experiments, I'll argue for setting up your experiment infrastructure as early as possible in a project, share some tips on automating your experiments, how to make your system experimentation-friendly, and end with some guidelines on how to understand the results of your experiments.
+On the topic of experiments, I'll argue for setting up your experiment infrastructure as early as possible in a project, share some tips on automating your experiments, avoiding tunnel vision, how to make your system experimentation-friendly, and end with some guidelines on how to understand the results of your experiments.

 <br>